brggs/Fix-The-SpaceShip-Escape-Room/src/step-1a/README.md

 ## Setup/Reset

-1. Turn the micro:bits on, and the robots are ready to go.
+1. Turn the micro:bits on
+2. Optionally, hide the robots around the game area

 No reset is required for the robots in between play throughs, however you might want to rearrange them if a team has left them in the correct order.